jc776/classloaders-201/README.md

-The [https://nrepl.org/nrepl/usage/misc.html|nREPL docs] say that "hot-loading" dependencies with e.g. pomegranate should work in `clj`.
+The [nREPL docs](https://nrepl.org/nrepl/usage/misc.html) say that "hot-loading" dependencies with e.g. pomegranate should work in `clj`.

 In `lein`, this doesn't immediately work:
 ```